Create an In-Person Roleplay Agent

 - Use one scorecard for the gatekeeper phase and a different scorecard for the in-person phase.

-- Background noise is applied to the gatekeeper part of the flow (e.g., reception ambience).
+- Background noise is applied to the gatekeeper part of the flow, for example, reception ambience.

-- Configure this when the agent supports a gatekeeper (e.g., in Call type Call only with gatekeeper enabled).
-For In-Person-only agents, use the single in-person scorecard.
+- Configure this when the agent supports a gatekeeper in Call type with gatekeeper enabled.
+For In-Person-only agents, use a single in-person scorecard.

 Single in-person phase: